osrf/ros2multirobotbook/src/intro.md

 #### Setup Ignition-Gazebo Sources

-The same way we added ROS 2 repositories we follow with the igintion-gazebo ones.
+You will also need to add the Ignition-Gazebo apt repositories similar to the ROS 2 setup.
 Let's authorize the key:

 ```
 curl -s http://packages.osrfoundation.org/gazebo.key | sudo apt-key add -